kubernetes/website/content/en/docs/concepts/workloads/pods/sidecar-containers.md

 ## Sidecar containers and Pod lifecycle

-If an init container is created with its `restartPolicy` set to `Always`, it will start and remain running during the entire life of the Pod.
+Sidecar containers are designed to run alongside the main application containers for the entire duration of the Pod's lifecycle.
 This can be helpful for running supporting services separated from the main application containers.

-If a `readinessProbe` is specified for this init container, its result will be used to determine the `ready` state of the Pod.
+If a `readinessProbe` is specified for this sidecar container, its result will be used to determine the `ready` state of the Pod.

-Since these containers are defined as init containers, they benefit from the same ordering and sequential guarantees as regular init containers, allowing you to mix sidecar containers with regular init containers for complex Pod initialization flows.
+Sidecar containers are defined within the containers section of the Pod specification, allowing them to run concurrently with the main application containers and provide ongoing support.

-Compared to regular init containers, sidecars defined within `initContainers` continue to run after they have started.
-This is important when there is more than one entry inside `.spec.initContainers` for a Pod.
-After a sidecar-style init container is running (the kubelet has set the `started` status for that init container to true), the kubelet then starts the next init container from the ordered `.spec.initContainers` list.
+Compared to init containers, which run to completion before the main application containers start, sidecars continue to run after they have started.
+This is important for providing continuous support functions throughout the Pod's lifecycle.
-That status either becomes true because there is a process running in the container and no startup probe defined, or as a result of its `startupProbe` succeeding.

 ### Jobs with sidecar containers